mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/section-07.md

 Another side effect is that if with a file if we move a file to another file to another destination that does not exist it will create the file effectively renaming a file
 In addition to moving, we can also rename and move at the same command line with mv SOMETHING.txt ../somewhere/else/SOMETHINGELSE.txt

+We can make copies of files and folders using the cp command Follows the same syntax as others cp source destination must provide one or more source files or folders and one destination folder

+To create a copy of a folder cp Cleanup CopyOfCleanup This creates a copy of the first folder, most of the time we want to add the recursive option -r to add all folders inside of the folder